 • Our on-stand bar will be serving the beers that our own brewery customer’s produce along with other refreshments

-• Our experts are on hand to help answer any questions you may have about your process requirements and eligibility to upgrading to steam
+• Our experts are on hand to help answer any questions you may have about your process requirements and eligibility for upgrading to steam

 • See if you can win a bottle of whisky in our competition…